 Furthermore, anyone who has been to one of these countries in the 14 days before they are set to go to the United States will not be allowed to enter.
 This means that even if you do not hold the nationality of one of these countries, if you have been to any of them, there needs to be a gap of at least two weeks before you try to travel to America.
 There are a few exceptions, such as Europeans that have direct relatives in the USA, or U.S. citizens heading back from Europe.
 But even these travellers need to have undergone a thorough screening beforehand, to make sure they are not infected when they get on the plane.

 Is the United Kingdom part of the travel ban?

 No. The United Kingdom is not part of the Schengen area and as such is not included in the travel ban.
 The United States government has not yet announced any plans to extend this ban to the UK.
 This means that UK citizens can still apply for an ESTA visa for their trip to the USA as normal.
 Take note that you cannot have been to any of the banned countries in the past two weeks.
 Furthermore, it is wise to keep a close eye on the ESTA requirements, as they might change in response to the spreading of the coronavirus.

 What can I do to protect myself?

-And, of course, it is important that you don’t forget about the standard ESTA requirements.
-This means applying for your ESTA on time, having a passport that is valid for the entirety of your stay in the United States, and making sure your stay doesn’t last longer than 90 days.
-As long as all of these rules are observed, British citizens can still travel to the USA as usual.
+And, of course, it is important that you do not forget about the standard ESTA requirements.
+This means applying for your ESTA on time, having a passport that is valid for the entirety of your stay in the United States, and making sure your stay does not last longer than 90 days.
+As long as all of these rules are observed, UK citizens can still travel to the USA as usual.

 Take note: the information on this page may be outdated.
 Before applying for an ESTA, read all about the current coronavirus situation in the US.